-An opportunity for the men of St. Catharine’s to come together and . . .
+This group provides an opportunity for men to come together and

-- Form a deeper relationship with Jesus Christ by celebrating Mass together in the chapel
+- Form a deeper relationship with Jesus Christ by celebrating Eucharist together in the Chapel

-- Inspire new avenues of faith, fellowship and service by sharing breakfast together in the Fr.
-Scheg Center after Mass
+- Inspire new avenues of faith, fellowship and service by sharing breakfast together after Eucharist

-- Explore and discuss Catholic teachings by participating in a 20-minute presentation on topics, such as spirituality and Catholic life challenges at home, in the workplace, and in social settings.
+- Explore and discuss Catholic teachings by participating in a brief presentation of topics such as spirituality and Catholic life challenges at home, in the workplace and in social settings.

 Our gatherings are held on the first Saturday of every month.
-We begin with Mass in the Chapel at 7:15 am, and then have breakfast in the Fr.
-Scheg Center, followed by a speaker or panel presentation and discussion.
-Our gatherings end at 8:30 am.
+We begin with Eucharist in the Chapel at 7:15 am, followed by a light breakfast and a presentation and discussion.

 The Scriptural Significance of St. Andrew Men’s Group